IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

 Parameters
 ----------

-  origin_dns (False, str, None)
-    DNS record pointing to the origin for this Range application.

   traffic_type (False, str, direct)
     Configure how traffic is handled at the edge.

+  tls (False, str, False)
+    Configure if and how TLS connections are terminated at the edge.

+  dns (True, str, None)
+    (Required for new resource) Name of the DNS record for this application

   origin_port (False, int, None)